allo-protocol/allo-v2/generated-docs/contracts/strategies/direct-grants-simple/DirectGrantsSimpleStrategy.md

 # DirectGrantsSimpleStrategy

-*allo-team*
+*@thelostone-mc &lt;aditya@gitcoin.co&gt;, @KurtMerbeth &lt;kurt@gitcoin.co&gt;, @codenamejason &lt;jason@gitcoin.co&gt;*

-> Direct Grants Simple Strategy
+> Direct Grants Simple Strategy.

-A strategy is used to allocate &amp; distribute funds to recipients with milestone payouts

-*This strategy is used to allocate &amp; distribute funds to recipients with milestone payouts*
+Strategy used to allocate &amp; distribute funds to recipients with milestone payouts.
+The milestones         are set by the recipient and the pool manager can accept or reject the milestone.
+The pool manager         can also reject the recipient.

 ## Methods